hassanzohdy/astek/README.md

 | `common.afterContent`  | List all of the common sections that will be included **after** the main content  |
 | `pages`                | List all of the app pages                                                         |
 | `pages.default`        | Default page to be loaded if there is no query string in the url                  |
+| `pages.list`        | A list of all of the application pages, each page could be a string to represent the page name or an object to override the default config values.
+    **Available options**:
+    `name`: Page name.
+    `title` Page title.
+    `favicon`: favicon for that page.
+    `styles`: Add more stylesheet files to the default `styles` section `js`: Add more javascript files to the default `js` section.
+    `common`: Add more common sections.
+ |

 # Launching the application
 Once you type in the browser the path to your application `localhost/asek`, it will load the default page that you set in the `config.json` file.